HRNavaei/Carinfo/readme.md

 # Carinfo Web Application

-Deployed project address: carinfo.infinicoder.ir
+Project address: carinfo.infinicoder.ir

-API address: carinfo.infinicoder.ir/api/v1
+## API address: carinfo.infinicoder.ir/api/v1

 A website for showcasing cars, including details about sellers, such as their prices and contact information.
 It is similar to the Iranian website torob.com but is specifically focused on cars.